anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * No hard-coded credentials or clear text passwords.
 Software should support configurable, or industry standard, password complexity rules.
 * Software should be independent of the infrastructure platform (no OS point release dependencies to patch).
 * Software is code signed and all individual sub-components are assessed and verified for EULA violations.
-* Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc).
+* Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc.).
 * Software should support recognized encryption standards and encryption should be decoupled from software.
 * Software should have support for configurable banners to display authorized use criteria/policy.